themacaulaybusinessclub/themacaulaybusinessclub.github.io/README.md

 1. We should edit the .yml files to reflect the layout and info that we want.
 2. We need to update the html templates in `_layouts/` to our liking.
 3. We need to add a custom domain in the repository settings and point DNS records to Github pages [documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain).
+4. Figure out the contact page.
+Do we want a form that updates a spreadsheet?
+An email?

 In the future, we should probably add the following:
 1. A way to manage authorship (as Sanford mentioned).
 There is probably a way to do this already in Jekyll, but we should research to find a neat solution.